 If you have a tenant that is not following the terms of his/her lease, including the non-payment of rent, there are specific actions you can take, but you are forbidden from doing certain things.
 You must give the tenant three days to pay back rent or move.
 Should he/she not do either, the landlord can start eviction proceedings.
 Laws are regulating how and when you may terminate a tenancy.
 This is an arduous process, however.
 While this is ongoing, you cannot try to force him/her to leave, such as shutting off the electricity or changing the locks.

-You should spell out the terms of the rental lease agreement.
-This includes the amount of the monthly rent, when it is due, how payment is made how much notice you have to give a tenant before raising the rent, fees for a returned check, and what happens if your tenant does not pay rent on time (e.g., late fees and eviction).
-You need to make sure you comply with federal, state, and city laws.
+You should make sure to explain the terms of the rental lease agreement.
+Including the amount of the monthly rent, when it is due, how payment is made how much notice you have to give a tenant before raising the rent, fees for a returned check, and what happens if your tenant does not pay rent on time (e.g., late fees and eviction).
+As a landlord, you need to comply with federal, state, and city laws.
 For instance, you have to provide your tenant at least one month’s notice before terminating the tenancy.

 A landlord cannot raise the rent in a discriminatory manner (e.g., only for individual races or religions).
 It is also important to note that you cannot increase the rent to retaliate for your tenant for taking legal action, such as complaining to the authorities about the lack of heat.